 three garlic cloves, peeled and beaten

-Two green chillies, finely chopped (deseeded in case you don’t like warmth)
+Two green chilies, finely chopped (deseeded in case you don’t like warmth)

 5g ginger, peeled and finely chopped